 I really like these two studies since they attempt to quantify something that to date has been largely unquantifiable.
 However, I personally think that the greatest value of these channels is in building trust and credibility via a long term brand relationship between a brand and a consumer

 Whatever you do, don’t underestimate the incredible power and value of these social channels.
 After all, they have even been known to bring down Egyptian governments!

 For more media observations, go to www.robservations.ca

 - Creator of the popular, entertaining new media blog: robservations.ca

 - Director of Digital at Mediacom, Montreal, Canada.

 - Judged at both the Canadian Marketing and Digital Marketing Awards

-- Lecturer of Interactive and Social Media for the last 4 years at Montreal’s H.E.C, the University of Montreal's business school
+- Lecturer of Interactive and Social Media at Montreal’s H.E.C, the University of Montreal's business school

 - Has won numerous national media innovation awards.